 - A. The College's institutional standard for course success rate is 70%. - B. Review your discipline's course success rates over the past five years. - C. Identify the minimum acceptable course success rate for your discipline.
-When setting this rate, consider the level of curriculum (e.g., basic skills, AA, Transfer) and other factors that influence success rates within your area.
-If you set your discipline standard below the College's standard, please explain why.
+When setting this rate, consider the level of curriculum (e.g., basic skills, AA, Transfer) and other factors that influence success

-Standard for Discipline Course Success Rate: 70
+Standard for Discipline Course Success Rate:

 Why?
-N/A